gregor-torrence/WineDatabase/README.md

 It's a Wine Database with in-memory storage.
 Why wine?
 Because we're all tired of example code that stores users.

 It establishes patterns for separating implementation concerns:
-HTTP request handling, persistence, and error handling.
+HTTP request handling (resources), persistence (services), and error handling.

 100% unit test coverage is provided using [Spock](http://spockframework.org/).